imanzaf/empirical-finance-dissertation/README.md

-# Empirical-Finance
+# Empirical Finance Research
-Holds undergraduate dissertation in Empirical Finance and details of analysis conducted in Excel.
+This repository holds my undergraduate dissertation in Empirical Finance and details of the analysis conducted in Excel.

 <br/>